PROVIDER NUMBER 4050025556

 When you attend your planning meeting with your designated NDIA planner you will need to discuss your individual goals.
 The planner will then work with you to identify supports and services that can assist you in meeting those goals.

-CATA is categorised under Registration Groups of Therapeutic Support and Early Childhood Supports, categories of Improved Daily Living Skills under Assessment, Recommendation and Therapy, and Individual Counselling Therapy and Capacity Building Supports For Early Childhood Interventions.
+CATA is categorised under Registration Group of Therapeutic Supports, of Improved Daily Living Skills and Assistance with Daily Life.

 An example of how a CATA program might be included in your individual plan could be similar to the following example goals: